-IRBA Code of Professional Conduct for Registered Auditors (Revised November 2018) Copyright © November 2018 by the Independent Regulatory Board for Auditors (IRBA).
+IRBA Code of Professional Conduct for Registered Auditors (Revised April 2023), including Independence Standards

+Copyright © April 2023 by the Independent Regulatory Board for Auditors (IRBA).
 All rights reserved.
 Permission is granted to make copies of this work, provided that such copies, in whichever format, are for the purpose of registered auditors discharging their professional duties; for use in academic classrooms or for personal use; and provided such copies are not sold for income; and provided further that each copy bears the following credit line:

-"Copyright © November 2018 by the Independent Regulatory Board for Auditors.
+"Copyright © April 2023 by the Independent Regulatory Board for Auditors.
 All rights reserved.
 Used with permission of the IRBA."